-A scorching hot city: not pleasant at all, but an experience we’ve encountered for several summers.
-As the planet continues to warm up and climate zones shift further, tropical temperatures, heat waves and drought will put their mark on daily life in the Netherlands on a more regular basis.
+A scorching hot city: both highly unpleasant and increasingly common.
+As the planet continues to heat up and climate zones shift, tropical temperatures, heat waves and drought will put their mark on daily life in the Netherlands on a more regular basis.
 How can the built environment, where effects of heat are often amplified, be adapted?
-In field lab the Heat Square on TU Delft Campus, four researchers are working together to find solutions.
+Fieldlab the Heat Square on TU Delft Campus has the capacity, the design and the sensors to test possible solutions.
+And your idea or innovation is more than welcome.

-In the renewed field lab of The Green Village, which will be officially opened after the summer, four researchers from TU Delft will accurately map the relationship between the water cycle and the energy balance, among other things.
+The layout of the square is now flexible, giving researchers and entrepreneurs room to test innovations.
+Permanent sensors continuously collect a wealth of data on, for example, soil temperature and moisture content.
+That is how four researchers from TU Delft were able to study the relationship between the water cycle and the energy balance.
 The underlying question: how can this relationship be influenced in such a way that urban temperatures remain acceptable and water consumption sustainable?

-Marjolein van Esch, urban microclimate researcher on behalf of the Faculty of Architecture and also responsible for the climate adaptation component of TU Delft's Climate Action programme, says that urban climate, heat in particular, is attracting increasing interest as a research topic.
-"The still fledgling research field encompasses several disciplines: climatology, meteorology, hydrology, architecture, landscape architecture and urban design."
-Although different research questions require a (mono)disciplinary, fundamental approach, Van Esch says there is a dire need to simultaneously develop an integrated approach that combines scientific research, spatial design and its application in construction and engineering.
+Marjolein van Esch is a researcher at the Faculty of Architecture and the Built Environment and responsible for the climate adaptation component of TU Delft's Climate Action programme.
+She says that urban climate, heat in particular, is attracting increasing interest as a research topic.
+"This relatively young field encompasses climatology, meteorology, hydrology, architecture, landscape architecture and urban design."
+According to Van Esch, there is a dire need for an integrated approach which combines scientific research, spatial design and applications in construction and engineering.
 "Given the speed of climate change as well as the complexity of the urban microclimate, it just has to be done."

 Greenery as natural air conditioning

-"Heat development in the city is strongly determined by the thermal behaviour of the building materials and vegetation present," says Eva Stache, designer of the new Heat Square.
+"Heat development in the city is strongly determined by the thermal behaviour of the building materials and vegetation present," says Eva Stache, designer of the renovated Heat Square.
 In her design, she combines paving with green spaces and trees.
 "Stony surfaces heat up strongly, sometimes above 70°C, and release this heat to the surrounding air."
 Plants, provided they can soak up enough water from the soil, evaporate water on hot days to cool themselves.
 By transpiring, they extract thermal energy, or heat, from the air, which is transferred with the water vapour to higher layers of air.
 Thus, greenery can act as natural air conditioning and cool the environment.
 Stache: "However, data on the thermal behaviour of vegetation in urban space are still scarce and largely unstructured."
-For her PhD research at TU Delft on the effects of urban vegetation on the urban climate, she will remain attached to the field lab for the time being.
+That is why she started her PhD research at the Heat Square on the effects of urban vegetation on the urban climate.

-Martine Rutten, associate professor of water management and climate adaptation at the Faculty of Civil Engineering and Geosciences, is also curious about how greenery behaves under different conditions and how it can be used effectively in relation to the local climate.
+Martine Rutten is also curious about how greenery behaves under different conditions and how it can be used effectively in relation to the local climate.
+She is a former associate professor of water management and climate adaptation at the Faculty of Civil Engineering and Geosciences.
 "The Heat Square can shed more light on the effects of greenery on cooling through evaporation, wind and shade.
 Furthermore, we also want to find out how large water buffers should be in order to provide urban greenery with sufficient water.
 And what the effects of soil composition are on water consumption and heat."

 In its Climate Action Programme, TU Delft integrates various disciplines to get a grip on the consequences of climate change and to visualise possible solutions to a variety of problems.
 This involves both fundamental and applied research.
-One of the places where insights are gathered and tested is the university field lab The Green Village.
-This is where, since 2020, the Heat Square has been located, a living lab of the VPdelta+ programme in which entrepreneurs and researchers study the effect of applied climate adaptation.
-Such as paving that absorbs and evaporates rainwater and systems for collecting and purifying rainwater that is desperately needed during dry periods, for example to keep public green spaces healthy.
+One of the places where insights are gathered and tested is the university fieldlab The Green Village.
+This is where, since 2020, the Heat Square has been located, a test site of the VPdelta programme in which entrepreneurs and researchers study the effect of applied climate adaptation.
+Think of paving that absorbs and evaporates rainwater, or systems for collecting and purifying rainwater.
+Such systems are desperately needed during dry periods, for example to keep public green spaces healthy.

 More information